AlinaGreen/test/Economics eng.md

 1.2.3.
 Customer growth will proceed as planned: Table 4;

 1.2.4.
-Maximum expenses cumulatively are - Table 9 \-
+Maximum expenses cumulatively are -Table 9\-

 |   | __\-$23 576__ |
 |---|---|